-- (a) The three-month and twelve-month information for SPX represents SPX's historical information as of and for the three months ended September 30, 1997 and SPX's pro forma adjusted historical information as of and for the twelve months ended December 31, 1997, respectively, but is presented as of November 30, 1997 and August 31, 1997, respectively, to conform to the Company's reporting.
+- (a) The six-month and twelve-month information for SPX represents SPX's historical information as of and for the six months ended December 31, 1997 and SPX's pro forma adjusted historical information as of and for the twelve months ended June 30, 1997, respectively, but is presented as of February 28, 1998 and August 31, 1997, respectively, to conform to the Company's reporting.
 See "Pro Forma Adjusted Historical Financial Data of SPX." - (b) See "Pro Forma Condensed Combined Financial Data of SPX and the Company." - (c) The Company's pro forma equivalent per share information represents the pro forma combined per share information multiplied by an Exchange Ratio of 0.4796. - (d) The pro forma condensed combined financial data do not give effect to any integration or restructuring costs, nor to any cost savings, that could result from the combination of the companies.

-The comparative per share data has been affected by various special charges and gains recorded by SPX and the Company during the periods presented.
+The comparative per share data have been affected by various special charges and gains recorded by SPX and the Company during the periods presented.

-The pro forma condensed combined financial data of SPX and the Company for the three months ended November 30, 1997 include special charges of \$110.0 million recorded by SPX primarily to combine two divisions and to recognize the reduced carrying value of certain assets resulting from the decision to combine the divisions and exit certain product lines.
+The pro forma condensed combined financial data of SPX and the Company for the six months ended February 28, 1998 include special charges of \$110.0 million recorded by SPX primarily to combine two divisions and to recognize the reduced carrying value of certain assets resulting from the decision to combine the divisions and exit certain product lines.
 See "Selected Historical Financial Data of SPX."

-The pro forma condensed combined financial data of SPX and the Company for the year ended August 31, 1997 include special charges and gains of \$304.0 million.
-The special charges and gains included a \$4.2 million special charge recorded by SPX related to the combination of five divisions into two divisions, a \$6.5 million special charge recorded by SPX of anticipated future legal costs associated with the ongoing litigation with Snap-on Incorporated, a \$67.8 million write-off of goodwill recorded by SPX related to the acquisitions of Bear Automotive and Allen Testproducts, \$254.1 million of repositioning and other special charges recorded by the Company related to facility realignments and rationalizations and other actions, and \$28.6 million of gains from the sale of two divisions by the Company.
-See "Selected Historical Financial Data of SPX" and "Selected Historical Financial Data of the Company."
+The pro forma condensed combined financial data of SPX and the Company for the year ended August 31, 1997 include special charges and gains of \$307.2 million.
+The special charges and gains included a \$4.2 million special charge recorded by SPX related to the combination of five divisions into two divisions, a \$7.4 million special charge recorded by SPX of anticipated future legal costs associated with the ongoing litigation with Snap-on Incorporated, a \$67.8 million write-off of goodwill recorded by SPX related to the acquisitions of Bear Automotive and Allen Testproducts, \$254.1 million of repositioning and other special charges recorded by the Company related to facility realignments and rationalizations and other actions, and \$28.6 million of gains from the sale of two divisions by the Company.
+See "Selected Historical Financial Data of the Company."

-- (e) FAS 128, "Earnings per Share," is a new pronouncement which was issued in February 1997, but not effective until after December 15, 1997.
-The new pronouncement established revised standards for calculating and reporting earnings per share.
-On a pro forma basis, if this standard was adopted for all of the periods presented, both basic and diluted income (loss) per share would have been equal to primary income (loss) per share, except that diluted income per share for the Company for the three months ended November 30, 1997 would have been \$0.51. - (f) In April of 1997, SPX eliminated its quarterly cash dividend and stated that future distributions to shareholders would be in the form of open market purchases of SPX Common Stock when deemed appropriate by management.
+- (e) For purposes of this presentation, the Company's reported primary loss per share has been assumed to be equivalent to basic and diluted loss per share for the year ended August 31, 1997. - (f) In April 1997, SPX eliminated its quarterly cash dividend and stated that future distributions to shareholders would be in the form of open market purchases of SPX Common Stock when deemed appropriate by management.

-SELECTED HISTORICAL FINANCIAL DATA OF SPX (in millions, except per share data)
+SELECTED HISTORICAL FINANCIAL DATA OF SPX (IN MILLIONS, EXCEPT PER SHARE DATA)

 The following table presents the selected historical statement of income and other financial data of SPX.
 The financial data as of and for the fiscal years ended December 31 have been derived from the audited financial statements of SPX.
-The financial data as of and for the fiscal years ended December 31, have been derived from the audited financial statements of SPX.
 SPX's selected historical financial data should be read in conjunction with, and are qualified in their entirety by reference to, the historical financial statements (and related notes) of SPX which are incorporated by reference herein.
-See "Available Information" and "Incorporation of Documents by Reference."
+See "Available Information" and "Incorporation of Documents by Deforence"